leandroquiroga/React-App-Test/README.md

-# Getting Started with Create React App
+# React app only tests

+## This proyect was only created for unit testing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).